RyanJL18/UFOs/README.md

 # UFOs
 Filtering and interpreting data on UFO sightings around the United States.
 ## Overview
-Using Javascript and HTML we were tasked with creating a table filled with information about UFO Sightings.
-Along with this table presented on an HTML Page, we were tasked with being able to sift through the data and find coresponding values within the table using a filtered search bar.
+Using JavaScript and HTML we were tasked with creating a table filled with information about UFO Sightings.
+Along with this table presented on an HTML Page, we were tasked with being able to sift through the data and find corresponding values within the table using a filtered search bar.
 With this HTML Page in use, we can filter and compare a large number of sightings depending on the criteria input.
 ## Results
 ![Page_Screenshot.png](https://github.com/RyanJL18/UFOs/blob/main/Resources/Page%20Screenshot.png)

-This was the final result for the page that was created.
+This was the result for the page that was created.
 As you can see, there is a heading with a background image, a description that gives insight as to the function of the table, and multiple search bars that offer the opportunity to narrow down search results with multiple inputs.
 This offers the opportunity to get very specific when looking into the presented data.

 The Utility of these multiple search bars was made by creating a filter table in the HTML as follows:
 ```